JairoTorregrosa/taste-with-your-eyes/README.md

 ## Taste with Your Eyes

 A single-page experience that turns a photo of a restaurant menu into an interactive, branded web menu with extracted text and generated dish visuals.
-Built with Next.js (App Router), TypeScript, Convex, Tailwind, Zod, and the OpenRouter SDK (Gemini 2.5 Flash + Gemini 2.5 Flash Image).
+Built with Next.js (App Router), TypeScript, Convex, Tailwind, Zod, OpenRouter SDK (Gemini 2.5 Flash for OCR/analysis), and fal.ai (Z-Image Turbo for image generation).

 ## Prerequisites
 - Bun >= 1.1
 - Node >= 20 (for Next.js tooling)
 - Convex project + `NEXT_PUBLIC_CONVEX_URL`
-- OpenRouter API key with access to `google/gemini-2.5-flash` and `google/gemini-2.5-flash-image`
+- OpenRouter API key with access to `google/gemini-2.5-flash`
+- fal.ai API key for image generation

 ## Environment
 Create a `.env` file (or use your secret manager):

 ```
 OPENROUTER_API_KEY=sk-or-...
+FAL_KEY=YOUR_FAL_API_KEY
 NEXT_PUBLIC_CONVEX_URL=https://<your-convex-deployment>.convex.cloud
 ```